MIDIfactory/NGS_HCV/README.md

 1. Installation
 2. Algorithm flow
-3. Running instructions
+3. Instructions
-    3.1 Execution of the start script
+    3.1 Running first script
-    3.2 mandatory arguments
+    3.2 Mandatory arguments
     3.3 Optional arguments
-    3.4 Examples of correct runs
+    3.4 Examples
 4. Output files

 # 1. Installation

-The software has been developed for 64bit Linux system using Python programming language.
+This software is developed for 64bit Linux system and was tested on Ubuntu.
-In particular it was tested with Ubuntu systems,but it should be function also with other Linux based systems.

-The following packages must be already installed in your system to execute the pipeline.
+The following packages must be installed on your system to execute the pipeline.

 **Python modules:**
 - Biopython (Bio package)